 Quant notes (PRJ; unmodified version from SM, March 17, 2015):

 Files are all hardcoded into “simulate_uncertainty.m” in a switch structure.
 User edits the code to choose the file number to process.
 This should be changed to a user input GUI to select a directory and multiple files for batch processing.
+It looks like they may have run as many as 34 different measurements.

+Looks like mmt2mat has been modified to work for one specific file case.
+Rather, the modification should be made robust to handle all possible cases (line 73).

-It looks like they may have run as many as 34 different measurements.All checked transects in MMT file are processed unless changed in the code by the user
+All checked transects in MMT file are processed unless changed in the code by the user

 Numerous loops and 215 lines of code to determine WP, WM, WS, and WO from the data structure created by Dave’s MMT2mat.
 Seems unnecessarily complicated.
+Also using try/catch loops is not the smartest way to get this done.
+Lots of overhead there.

 Extrap results are loaded “Manually”, but there is a hardcoded value of deviation from power-power 1/6 for one file (not sure why).